theblacksnow95/Born2beroot/README.md

 - Avoid opening the VM once this is done and you have submitted the signature
 - Create a clone of the machine to save the last status before submitting it
 - Make a snapshot of your machine and take the signature after, so you can revert it after using it
-- Be aware that, even just launching the machine, will modify the signature.
+- Be aware that, even just launching the machine, will modify the signature
-- Once you have finished use only the clone, you can redo a clone for each evaluation if necessary.
+- Once you have finished use only the clone, you can redo a clone for each evaluation if necessary

 **¡¡ REMEMBER TO GIT PUSH !!**